The Silver Crown: Reception

-Kirkus Reviews observed, "That Mr. Arthur's nightmare of thought control requires eight pages of explanation at the end is symptomatic of a fundamental failure ...
-[M]uch of what happens to her [Ellen] seems, even in retrospect, unnecessarily outlandish, and the connection with actuality is crude."
-However, Andre Norton Award winner E. C. Myers said about The Silver Crown: "It may have been one of the first stories I read that straddled the line between fantasy and science fiction and deftly subverted readers' expectations" and "he left a lasting impression on generations of readers."
+Kirkus Reviews observed "That Mr. Arthur's nightmare of thought control requires eight pages of explanation at the end is symptomatic of a fundamental failure ...
+[M]uch of what happens to her [Ellen] seems, even in retrospect, unnecessarily outlandish, and the connection with actuality is crude".
+In contrast, Andre Norton Award winner E. C. Myers said about The Silver Crown: "It may have been one of the first stories I read that straddled the line between fantasy and science fiction and deftly subverted readers' expectations" and "he left a lasting impression on generations of readers".